-When operating with single-line receivers (Spektrum® satellite receiver, PPM composite signal receiver (e.g. Futaba® SP-series or the satellite receiver from Jeti®), receivers using Futaba® S-BUS, as well as SRXL data compatible receivers), the throttle servo / motor controller is connected to [CH5] on the MICRO-BEAST.
-When using a motor controller for electric models with a BEC this slot is also powering the MICRO-BEAST.
-The servos and the receiver.
+When operating with single-line receivers (Spektrum[®] satellite receiver, PPM composite signal receiver - e.g. Futaba[®] SP-series or the satellite receiver from Jeti[®], receivers using Futaba[®] S-BUS, SRXL compatible receivers), the throttle servo/motor controller can be connected to [CH5] on the MICROBEAST.
+When using a motor controller for electric models with a BEC this slot then also will be supplying the MICROBEAST, the servos and the receiver with power.

-We recommend, if possible, (on all receivers that have normal servo connectors together with single line output), to connect the throttle servo / motor controller directly to the receiver to benefit from the native Failsafe / Hold functions.
+We recommend if possible (e.g. on all receivers that have normal servo connectors together with single line output) to connect the throttle servo/motor controller directly to the receiver to benefit from the native Failsafe/Hold functions.
+Although the MICROBEAST also has adjustable Failsafe for [CH5] this only will be activated when the connection between MICROBEAST unit and receiver fails but not for example in case of signal loss between transmitter and receiver.

 On slot [DI2 | CH7 | CH6] another auxiliary channel is available on the top pin [CH6], for example to hook up a governor for nitro engines.
 Please note that this slot is only issuing a control signal and has no power.
-For this reason, a servo cannot be plugged here directly.
-The two lower pins DI2 and CH7 are reserved for other applications.

-Never connect a power source here: this could damage the MICROBEAST!
+For this reason a servo cannot be plugged here directly.
+The two lower pins [DI2] and [CH7] are reserved for other applications.
+Never connect a power source on those two pins: this could damage the MICROBEAST!

-In the case of an electric model, if the ESC has a second BEC output, this wire can be connected to the [SYS] terminal, or if possible, plugged directly into the receiver.
+In case of an electric model if the ESC has a second BEC output or when using a buffering battery this wire can be connected to the [SYS] terminal or (if possible) plugged directly into the receiver.

-On models with a separate power supply, this can only be connected to the MICROBEAST on slot [SYS].
+On models with a separate power supply this can only be connected to the MICROBEAST on slot [SYS].
 Therefore please ensure adequate sizing of the supply lines, especially with large models.
-A second power connection can be derived to the receiver or, by using a Y cable, you can inject a parallel power supply to one of the servo outputs.
+A second power connection can be derived to the receiver or by using a Y cable you can inject a parallel power supply to one of the servo outputs.
+When using very powerful servos you might even consider using a separate voltage regulating unit that the servos can be connected to.